Traditional Weave Basket

 The homelands of the San Manuel Band of Mission Indians has shaped their culture, traditions and present lives.
 The people of the San Manuel reservation are the indigenous people of the San Bernardino highlands, passes, valleys, and mountains who the Spaniards collectively called the Serrano, a term meaning highlander.
 The Serrano looked to nature and the land to provide the necessities of life including shelter, clothing, food and plants used for medicine.

 The Serrano people embraced the pine forests and flowing water of the high country.
 Their creation story tells of the first people who tended to their creator Kruktat as he laid ill and dying high in the mountains.
 When the creator died, the people began to mourn and in their grief turned into pine trees.
 The nuts and acorns these trees scattered became food for the Serrano clans who would follow these first people.
-Those Serrano who lived at Yuhaviat, an area of pine trees near present day Big Bear Lake where the creator died, were called the Yuhaviatam or the People of the Pines.
-Members of the San Manuel Band of Mission Indians are the Yuhaviatam clan and like their ancestors they maintain a special connection to the land.
+Those Serrano who lived at Yuhaaviat, an area of pine trees near present day Big Bear Lake where the creator died, were called the Yuhaaviatam or the People of the Pines.
+Members of the San Manuel Band of Mission Indians are the Yuhaaviatam clan and like their ancestors they maintain a special connection to the land.

 Today many of the plants and trees traditionally used for food continue to grow in the area surrounding the reservation.
 The region is home to pine trees that provide an abundance of edible pinõn nuts; the black oak tree from which the people made their traditional food called Wiic; and the yucca plant whose blooms and stocks are harvested annually.